JeffGe911/Data-analysis-for-Formula-1-Race-Performance-/README.md

 Results get saved to the `results/` folder.

 ### Notes
-- No API keys needed (the OpenF1 API is public)
+- The OpenF1 API is public
 - Make sure you download the data yourself – it's not in the repo
 - If you get any errors about missing data files, double-check that all the CSVs are in the `data/` folder